-The PTP port is the interface to the rest of the PTP network.
-It handles PTP controls and performs hardware timestamping.
-The PTP port has many configurable functions involved in interfacing with the network.
+The PTP Master ports are the interface to the rest of the PTP network.
+They handle PTP controls and perform hardware timestamping.
+The PTP ports have many configurable functions involved in interfacing with the network.
 These functions have sensible defaults which suit many situations.
 If specific configurations are required, these can be performed using appropriate API calls, the most important of which are listed in PTP port API calls.

-The PTP Port operates at the MAC layer of the Ethernet stream.
+The PTP Master Ports operate at the MAC layer of the Ethernet stream.
 It is responsible for generating PTP timestamps for all PTP event messages.
 The timestamps use the local timebase generated by the frequency and time generator.

-When the ACS9521 is operating in the Master Clock mode, the PTP Port generates the timestamps of all outgoing Sync messages (the t1 timestamp) and the timestamps of all incoming delay-request messages (the t4 timestamp).
-It also inserts the timestamps of all received delay-request messages into the timestamp field of the corresponding delay-response messages.
+The PTP Master Ports generate the timestamps for all outgoing Sync messages (the t1 timestamp) and the timestamps of all incoming delay-request messages (the t4 timestamp). they also insert the timestamps of all received delay-request messages into the timestamp field of the corresponding delay-response messages.